Lineham Falls tumble from Lineham Lakes in Waterton Lakes National Park, Alberta, Canada.

 Buchanan Ridge fills the end of the Lineham Creek valley on the hike east between Mount Blakiston and Mount Lineham towards the trail-head.

-The view from the Lineham Creek Falls Trail down to the cascading waterfall over red rock is even more dramatic from the top than at the bottom.
+The view from the Lineham Creek Falls Trail down to the cascading waterfall over red rock is far more dramatic from the top than at the bottom.

 Deer and I are able to briefly bond because our ears are the same size.